 Note!
 If you are post compensating for the salinity, you should set the property value to 0.
+When sensors are delivered from the factory they are set to 0 salinity as factory default.

-Press Next to continue with the next submenu.
+Press Next> to continue with the next submenu.